 BA, Florida State University; MA, Vanderbilt University; PhD, Duke University

 "My specialty is philosophy of religion, but in the liberal arts college context I've had the opportunity to explore and teach in many related subjects, including the history of Western philosophy; philosophy of human nature; ethics; aesthetics and philosophy of film; religion and science; religious ethics; and the history of Jewish, Christian, and Muslim thought.
-My historical and cultural awareness has grown immensely as a result of teaching in the Millsaps humanities core, both in the Heritage program and in the Topics course sequence.
+My historical and cultural awareness has grown immensely as a result of teaching in the Millsaps humanities core, especially in the Heritage courses.